Proptech

 Timeline: 4 weeks

-Tools Used: Figma (wireframing, prototyping), Miro (affinity mapping), Maze (usability testing), Squarespace (platform constraints)
+Tools: Figma (design & prototyping), Miro (research synthesis), Maze (usability testing), Squarespace (platform constraints)

 The existing site was scattered, difficult to navigate, and failed to clearly communicate Proptech Collective’s value within one minute.
 Users struggled to find niche-specific insights, meaningful partnerships, and a supportive community.
 This limited both engagement and growth potential.